SteveKueng/SplashBuddy/README.md

 ```

 ### configure
-to configure the munki url you can use a profile or the postinstall script in Installer/scritps/postinstall
+to configure the munki url you can use a profile or the postinstall script in _Installer/scritps/postinstall_
-add 'defaults write /Library/Preferences/ManagedInstalls SoftwareRepoURL "http://localhost/munki_repo"' as first command.
+add __defaults write /Library/Preferences/ManagedInstalls SoftwareRepoURL "http://localhost/munki_repo"__ as first command.
 depenging on your munki repo configuration you need additional settings!

-customize: Installer/Library/Application Support/SplashBuddy (https://github.com/ftiff/SplashBuddy/wiki/Onboarding-Manual)
+customize: _Installer/Library/Application Support/SplashBuddy_ (https://github.com/ftiff/SplashBuddy/wiki/Onboarding-Manual)

-edit Installer/Library/Preferences/io.fti.SplashBuddy.plist:
+edit _Installer/Library/Preferences/io.fti.SplashBuddy.plist_:
-The packageName is the display_name key in munki
+The __packageName__ key in SpalshBuddy is __display_name__ key in munki.

 ```
 <?xml version="1.0" encoding="UTF-8"?>